Ekapada: Development and worship

-The Ekapada appears as a secondary deity (avarana-devata) in the northern side niche of temples in Orissa, often next to the central niche depicting the goddess Mahishasuramardini.
+Ekapada appears as a secondary deity (avarana-devata) in the northern side niche of temples in Orissa, often next to the central niche depicting the goddess Mahishasuramardini.
 In Orissa, these icons are known as Aja-Ekapada or Ajaikapada.
 The earliest Ekapada icons in Orissa date back to the 8th century CE and are also found at the entrance of a caitya or as a guardian-attendant of the Saptamatrika goddesses, as an aspect of Bhairava.
 He remains the most popular aspect of Bhairava in Orissa, and was also worshipped by the Kapalika sect.
 The Ekapada-murti icons found in the Kalinga-era temples of Andhra Pradesh mirror those in neighbouring Orissa.
 In Orissa, Ekapada-Bhairava is essentially a Tantric deity.
 Tantric texts explicitly associate him with the Vedic Aja Ekapada, fire/Agni, sacrifice, the cosmic pillar of the universe, and the Yogini goddesses, who are also linked to the Saptamatrikas.
 As a guardian of the Saptamatrikas, Ekapada became more terrible in appearance, with motifs of blood-sacrifice and his depictions limited to Tantric goddess temples.
 As Vaishnavism rose in Orissa, depictions of him became increasingly rare.
 According to one theory, Ekapada may have inspired the popular Vaishnava icon of Jagannath, a deity depicted without legs but a single stump below the waist.

 Besides in South India and Orissa, images of Ekapada are also found in Rajasthan and Nepal, though rarely.